-The Fiscal Years 2012-13 to 2016-17 Transportation Improvement Program includes four major projects.
+The Fiscal Years 2012-13 through 2016-17 Transportation Improvement Program includes three major projects.
 These projects consist of the:

 - 1. Alachua County Transportation Disadvantaged Program, which provides paratransit service countywide; - 2.
-Regional Transit System, which provides fixed-route transit service and paratransit service within the Gainesville Metropolitan Area; - 3.
-Main Street Reconstruction Project, which provides for the reconstruction of this facility from Depot Avenue to North 8th Avenue as a two-lane divided roadway with bicycle facilities and onstreet parking; and - 4.
-SE 16th Avenue 4-Laning Project, which provides for increased capacity of this facility from Main Street to Williston Road.
+Regional Transit System, which provides fixed-route transit service and paratransit service within the Gainesville Metropolitan Area; and - 3.
+SE 16th Avenue Transportation Systems Management Project, which provides for increased capacity of this facility from Main Street to Williston Road with the construction of intersection modifications at the Main Street and Williston Road intersections.
 Once completed, this project will allow for the rerouting of State Road 24 away from the congested University of Florida campus area.

-In addition, the Fiscal Years 2012-13 to 2016-17 Transportation Improvement Program includes the purchase of lift-equipped vans for the Alachua County Transportation Disadvantaged Program and lift-equipped buses for the Regional Transit System main bus (fixed-route) fleet with Surface Transportation Program funds.
+In addition, the Fiscal Years 2012-13 through 2016-17 Transportation Improvement Program includes the purchase of lift-equipped vans for the Alachua County Transportation Disadvantaged Program and lift-equipped buses for the Regional Transit System main bus (fixed-route) fleet with Surface Transportation Program funds.